 Vice-Presidents and Quaestors

-Each standing committee elects its Bureau, consisting of a Chair and of Vice-Chairs, in separate ballots.
+Each committee elects its Bureau, consisting of a Chair and of Vice-Chairs, in separate ballots.
 The number of Vice-Chairs to be elected is determined by the full Parliament upon a proposal by the Conference of Presidents.

 Under the Lisbon Treaty, Parliament's role in electing the Commission President is more prominent than before.

 After the elections, one of the first tasks of an incoming Parliament is to elect a new President of the European Commission (the EU’s executive body).
 When member states nominate a person for this post, they must take account of the European election results.
-Should he or she not obtain the support of the required majority of MEPs (at least 376 voting in favor out of the 751 members of the EP), then the member states need to propose another candidate within a month's time (European Council acting by qualified majority).
+Should he or she not obtain the support of the required majority of MEPs (at least 376 voting in favour out of the 751 members of the EP), then the member states need to propose another candidate within a month's time (European Council acting by qualified majority).
 Candidates for the remaining Commission portfolios have to pass a tough parliamentary vetting process too.

 The Council, in agreement with the Commission President-elect, adopts the list of candidate commissioners.